Asp Scripting Platform

 AspRunResult AspSetCycleDetectionLimit(AspEngine *, uint32_t limit);

-uint32_t AspGetCycleDetectionLimit(AspEngine *);
+uint32_t AspGetCycleDetectionLimit(const AspEngine *);

 Theoretically, it would be possible to create data structures that would cause AspStep to execute endlessly.
 An example is a list that contains a reference to itself.
 In this theoretical situation, the engine could get hung up cycling through the same parts of the structure.
 In some cases, because of the way Asp handles recursion, the engine can run out of memory, in which case the script's execution ends with an error.
 However, without intervention, it would possible in other circumstances for the engine never to return from AspStep.